 Skipping this step can lead to frustration and wasted time, and in some cases, dealerships may use this confusion to their advantage.

-Just because a vehicle is listed in a dealership’s online inventory doesn’t guarantee that it’s sitting on the lot and waiting for you.
-Inventory systems often have delays in updating, or the vehicle may have been sold, traded, or held for another buyer.
+Just because a vehicle is listed in a dealership’s online inventory doesn’t guarantee it’s actually sitting on the lot waiting for you.
+Inventory systems often lag behind real-time activity — the vehicle may have already been sold, traded, or even held for another buyer.

 Some dealerships use a common tactic of saying, “It’s available,” without fully disclosing whether the vehicle is physically on-site.
 This can happen either intentionally or due to system delays, but the result is the same: customers arrive at the dealership only to find out that the car they wanted isn’t there.